utkarshcmu/grafana.org/content/blog/2018-07-13-timeshift-ep52.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "With summer holidays approaching and upcoming vacations on the calendar, TimeShift is going to take next week off.
-We look forward to returning the week after next."
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "Articles on the world's fastest internet (with a shout out to Prometheus and Grafana), visualizing real-time and historic weather data, making teams more autonomous, and Grafana + Prometheus + Postgres + TimescaleDB."
 +++

 ### Welcome to TimeShift